DaveSkender/Stock.Indicators/docs/home.md

 **Stock Indicators for .NET** is a C# [library package](https://www.nuget.org/packages/Skender.Stock.Indicators) that produces financial market technical indicators.
 Send in historical price quotes and get back desired indicators such as moving averages, Relative Strength Index, Stochastic Oscillator, Parabolic SAR, etc.  Nothing more.

-It can be used in your market analysis software using standard [OHLCV]({{site.baseurl}}/guide/#historical-quotes) price quotes for equities, commodities, forex, cryptocurrencies, and others.
-We had private technical analysis, trading algorithms, machine learning, and charting systems in mind when originally creating this library.
+Build your private technical analysis, trading algorithms, machine learning, charting, or other intelligent market software with this library and your own [OHLCV]({{site.baseurl}}/guide/#historical-quotes) price quotes sources for equities, commodities, forex, cryptocurrencies, and others.
 [Stock Indicators for Python](https://python.stockindicators.dev/) is also available.

 Explore more information: